Rule set actions

 • Override if origin missing: If no TTL value gets returned from your origin, the rule sets the TTL to the value specified in the action.
 This behavior only gets applied if the response is cacheable.
 In ARM templates, set the cacheBehavior property to OverrideIfOriginMissing.

 Cache duration When Cache behavior is set to Override always or Override if origin missing, these fields must specify the cache duration to use.
 The maximum duration is 366 days.
-For a value of 0 seconds, the CDN caches the content, but must revalidate each request with the origin server.
 This property is only set when Cache behavior is set to Override always or Override if origin missing.

 • In the Azure portal: specify the days, hours, minutes, and seconds.